-- Majority of the male cases (71 percent) were infected through sexual contact among MSM (2,176 male-male sex and 1,586 sex with both males and females).
+Of the male OFW cases, 72 percent were infected via sexual contact among MSM, or men who have sex with men (2,328 from male-to-male sex and 1,674 from sex with both males and females).